rapidstream-org/rapidstream-tapa/docs/index.rst

 .. _RapidStream: https://rapidstream-da.com

 This documentation is divided into two main sections:
-:ref:`User Documentation` for those using TAPA to develop FPGA accelerators, and :ref:`Developer Documentation` for those contributing to or extending the TAPA framework itself.
+:ref:`User Documentation` for those using TAPA to develop FPGA accelerators, :ref:`Tutorials` for hands-on examples, and :ref:`Developer Documentation` for those contributing to or extending the TAPA framework itself.

 .. _User Documentation: